jbuhacoff/manifest-js/README.md

 the name specified in the command is `+feature#1234-short-title` the branch name in A will be `v1.0+next+feature#1234-short-title`, while the branch name in B will be `master+feature#1234-short-title`.

+If the `--create` option is specified, a new manifest file will also be created with the same `<name>` and it will store the same list of repositories but with the new branch name for each one.
+If `<name>` starts with `+`, the new manifest name will also be prepended with the current manifest name.

 ## Checkout